-One cannot help but admire how St. Peter’s Basilica in the Vatican City is adorned with beautifully made images of ‘adorable’ Son and daughters of the Church.
+One cannot help but admire how St. Peter’s Basilica in Vatican City is adorned with beautifully made images of ‘adorable’ Son and daughters of the Church.
 These images of men and women who lived exemplary life; the images of Jesus and Mary are boldly and proudly displayed to tell the world that the Church is not afraid or ashame to be associated with the use of images.
-We are not fools, we are not pagans, we know what we are doing.
+We are not fools; we are not pagans; we know what we are doing.

 St. Paul wrote: Ever since the creation of the world his eternal power and divine nature, invisible though they are, have been understood and seen through the things he has made.
 So they are without excuse.
 Rom.
 1:20.

 You need to rise above these created things to see God in them with the eyes of faith.
-Paul insist that the Romans have no excuse not to believe God because his invisible nature is visibly with them, they only need to activate their eyes of faith.
+Paul insists that the Romans have no excuse to believe God because his invisible nature is visible to them; they only need to activate their eyes of faith.

-This is not a call to worship created things; for the fact that they reflect the glory of God does not qualify them to be worshiped, God alone is to be worshiped.
-But he has given man the skills to devise artistic work for his glory, that is what he said to Moses when he commanded him to build an alter for him.
-The Lord said to Moses: See, I have called by name Bezalel son of Uri son of Hur, of the tribe of Judah: and have filled him with divine spirit, with ability, intelligence, and knowledge in every kind of craft, to devise artistic designs, to work in gold, silver, and bronze, in cutting stones for setting, and in carving wood, in every kind of craft.
-Moreover, I have appointed with him Oholiab son of Ahisamach, of the tribe of Dan; and have given skills to all the skilful, so that they may make all that I have commanded you.
+This is not a call to worship created things because they reflect the glory of God does not qualify them to be worshiped; God alone is to be worshiped.
+But he has given man the skills to devise artistic work for his glory; that is what he said to Moses when he commanded him to build an altar for him.
+The Lord said to Moses: See, I have called by name Bezalel son of Uri son of Hur, of the tribe of Judah: and have filled him with the divine spirit, with ability, intelligence, and knowledge in every kind of craft, to devise artistic designs, to work in gold, silver, and bronze, in cutting stones for setting, and in carving wood, in every kind of craft.
+Moreover, I have appointed with him Oholiab son of Ahisamach, of the tribe of Dan; and have given skills to all the skillful, so that they may make all that I have commanded you.
 Ex.
 31:1-6.
 These are for the glory of God and not to be worshiped.

-In Ex.32, Aaron made an image of a Calf and the bible also tells us that in the book of Numbers 21:8f Moses made an image.
-They were both images but God was pleased with one and was angry about the other.
-Why? because one was worshiped and the other was not worshiped.
-The problem therefore is not making of images but the worship of images.
+In Ex.32, Aaron made an image of a Calf, and the bible also tells us that in the book of Numbers 21:8f, Moses made an image.
+They were both images, but God was pleased with one and was angry about the other.
+Why?
+Because one was worshiped, and the other was not worshiped.
+The problem, therefore, is not the making of images but the worship of images.
 If the making of images is bad, God wouldn’t have asked Moses to make an image.
-They said it is against the law of God to make any image, yet, the same God asked Moses to make an image of a serpent and that image became a medium through which God’s healing power reached his people. it wasn’t the image that healed the people but God’s healing power.
-So, the images of the blessed Virgin Mary in the Catholic Church and other images of Saints and angels are like the bronze serpent that was not worshiped but became a medium through which God’s power reaches his people.
-Any Catholic who worships any image is going against the teachings of the Catholic Church and the teachings of the bible.
-When you see me bow before the image of the Blessed Virgin Mary or that of Jesus, it does not mean that I worship those images, far from it, my faith goes beyond those images, it rises over and above those images to unite with the reality; the one and true God.
+They said it is against God’s law to make any image, yet the same God asked Moses to make an image of a serpent, and that image became a medium through which God’s healing power reached his people.
+It wasn’t the image that healed the people but God’s healing power.
+So, the Blessed Virgin Mary’s images in the Catholic Church and other images of Saints and angels are like the bronze serpent that was not worshiped but became a medium through which God’s power reaches his people.
+Any Catholic who worships any image is going against the teachings of the Catholic Church and the Bible’s teachings.
+When you see me bow before the image of the Blessed Virgin Mary or that of Jesus, it does not mean that I worship those images; far from it, my faith goes beyond those images; it rises over and above those images to unite with the reality; the one and true God.

-some may accuse us of keeping images, yet they have the images of their loved ones hanging in their homes.
+Some may accuse us of keeping images, yet they have the images of their loved ones hanging in their homes.
 Do they worship them?
 Whenever you kiss your Mother’s picture, what are you doing?
 Are you just kissing a piece of paper?
-No, not at all, you are expressing your love for the reality the picture stands for; YOUR MOTHER.
+No, not at all; you express your love for the reality the picture stands for; YOUR MOTHER.